LucasZNK/YourVault/README.md

 We choose not to distribute a complicated executable for our desktop app because our goal is for you to have control and full transparency over the software installed on your computer, especially when it comes to handling your funds.
 The idea is for you to build and install the app on your computer like any other program, but with the added benefit of being able to review the code beforehand and build it yourself.
 This process allows you to ensure that there is nothing suspicious or malicious in the code, providing an extra layer of security for your funds.

+Furthermore, it's important to note that our desktop app does not require an internet connection to function properly.
+This means that you can use it offline without any issues.
+We believe that by providing a completely offline solution, we can offer a higher level of security for your funds, as there is no risk of your private information or keys being transmitted over the internet.
+This is just one more way in which our app is designed to prioritize your security and peace of mind.

+## How to use the app

+To use the app, simply enter the username of your choice, along with a password and a pin.
+This combination will create a unique and irreproducible key that will always remain the same whenever you enter the same three inputs.
+This means that you don't have to worry about storing a key with multiple words on a piece of paper or in a digital document.
+Instead, you can simply make a note of or remember these three pieces of information.

+It's worth noting that you can uninstall this app or install it on any device of your choice.
+As long as you enter the same three values (username, password, and pin), you'll always get the same private key to access your wallet.
+This means that you can build and install the app on multiple devices without worrying about losing access to your funds, as long as you remember your username, password, and pin combination.

+For example:

+Username: nftwallet

+Password: moon
+Pin: 1234

+This combination will create a unique key that you only need to remember.

 ## Getting Started

 To run this application locally, first, clone this repository: